postsharp/PostSharp.Engineering/README.md

 Dependencies must be checked out under the same root directory (typically `c:\src`) under their canonic name.

-Then, use `Build.ps1 dependencies local` to specify which dependencies should be run locally.
+Then, use `Build.ps1 dependencies set local <DEPENDENCY>` to specify which dependencies should be run locally.

-This will generate `eng/Dependencies.props`, which you should have imported in `eng/Versions.props`.
+This will generate `eng/Versions.g.props`, which you should have imported in `eng/Versions.props`.

 ## Installation